 NYO Canada Criteria

 Since 2011, the Michael Measures Prize has awarded in partnership with the Canada Council for the Arts to one student of NYO Canada who is an “outstanding, young Canadian musician who plays an orchestral instrument.”
-In 2017, this prize will be in the amount of $25,000 with the winner also receiving an opportunity to perform a solo concerto performance during the NYO Canada’s training session and/or tour (additional recital opportunities for the winner will also be explored).
+In 2018, this prize will be up to the amount of $25,000 with the winner also receiving an opportunity to perform a solo concerto performance during the NYO Canada’s training session and/or tour (additional recital opportunities for the winner will also be explored).

-These materials must be submitted in a single package, with the exception of the video(s) which may be uploaded to YouTube.
-An applicant will forfeit their eligibility if other supporting materials are incomplete, submitted separately or not postmarked by the deadline.
+These materials must be submitted in a single package (by mail or e-mail), with the exception of the video(s) which may be uploaded to YouTube.
+An applicant will forfeit their eligibility if supporting materials are incomplete, submitted separately or not postmarked by the deadline.

 If necessary, a short list of candidates will be selected from the taped auditions to participate in the final auditions for the CC-MM prize.
 In the event a second round of auditions is necessary, Candidates must attend the finals, in person, to be held in Toronto (date to be announced).
 The final round consists of a 50-minute recital of varied repertoire, including some concerto repertoire of the student’s choosing for solo instrument.
 The jury reserves the right to interrupt any performance that goes beyond the prescribed limits.
 Candidates must provide their own collaborative pianists for the recital; however, if you do not know a pianist in Toronto, the NYO Canada will provide a list of collaborative pianists available for the final recitals.
 Candidates are responsible for contacting the pianists.